-JOLIET, Ill. -- Thanks to a "Fuelish Issue" that happened to
+JOLIET, Ill. -- Thanks to a "Fuelish Issue" that happened to Will Power at the end of Saturday night's race at Chicagoland Speedway, the IZOD IndyCar Series has a points race again.

 On Lap 172, however, his championship charge got derailed.
 On what should have been his final pit stop, the crew had trouble getting all of the fuel into the car.
 So when Power pulled out of the pits, he did not have enough ethanol in the tank to make it to the finish of the race.
 With just four laps remaining Power ran out of fuel, dropping through the field like a boat anchor.
 He was forced into pit lane to get enough fuel to finish the race in 16th place.
-To make matters worse for the Team Penske driver, Franchitti
+To make matters worse for the Team Penske driver, Franchitti went on to win the race by just four hundredths of a second over Dan Wheldon in the sixth-closest finish in series history.

 Instead of a sizeable points lead, Power's advantage is now just 23 points over Franchitti with three races remaining -- all on ovals.
 Power has never won at an oval track, while Franchitti now owns 12 IndyCar oval victories.